 - ICR: ICR or intelligent character recognition is the more advanced, AI-Driven version of OCR.
 Present in apps, web apps, and desktop apps.

-While the OCR technology has evolved immensely over 10 decades, it’s now in the perfect shape.
+While the OCR technology has evolved immensely over 10 decades, it’s now in perfect shape.
 Nowadays, OCR programs depend a lot on AI, aka Artificial Intelligence.

 The AI thoroughly cleans up any messy readings and turns them into the words these characters are meant to be.